Train operator killed after NJ Transit River Line crash in Burlington County - Local News 8

 Chopper 3 flew over the scene of the crash as New Jersey Transit Police assessed the damage.

-A large tree truck was seen stuck underneath the front part of the damaged train.
+A large tree trunk was seen stuck underneath the front part of the damaged train.

 Evelyn Whitman lives in a motel overlooking the tracks, and she said first responders used her parking lot as a staging area.